Svarov-RZM/xci/Documentation/DOCUMENTATION.md

 * DBOX - DBOX structure (see 'B' argument) that determines the size of active element
 * PROCEDURE - Previously registered procedure for the label (see '@' argument)

+/E:E,[NAME] - Set NAME as the default active element in a menu-driven interface

 The 'D' argument enters a forever loop listening to console events and then dispatches them to registered active elements.
 It supports navigation using arrow keys and mouse.
 Currently accepts only 'D' parameter which means Dispatch.

 #### Dispatch loop